aspecto-io/aspecto-demo-services/README.md

 # Aspecto-Demo-Services

 ## How to run
+1. `git clone` the project locally
+2. Copy your aspecto token from [aspecto website](https://app.aspecto.io/app/integration/api-key).
+3. Run the following command in terminal, replace `YOUR_ASPECTO_TOKEN` with the token you copied.
 ```
 ASPECTO_AUTH={YOUR_ASPECTO_TOKEN} ASPECTO_GITHASH=$(git rev-parse HEAD) docker-compose up
 ```

 Docker compose will pull and build any missing images, run the services, and output logs to the console.

-Find in logs a message with link to live flows; It looks like this: (the link will show up for each service, you should click one, no matter which)
+4. Search the logs for a message with link to live flows; There are multiple links, one for each serivce.
+You can click any of them.
+The links looks like this:

 ```
 wikipedia-service_1  | ====================================================================================================================================